ebuss81/Internship/README.md

 # Internship
-Each experiments provides further plots in "Figures"
+Each experiments provides further plots or videos in "Figures".
+Classification includes an outdated but more detailed description ( summary.pdf )